EMERGENCY FOOD AND SHELTER NATIONAL PROGRAM

 FOR IMMEDIATE RELEASE

-(Santa Cruz, CA) United Way of Santa Cruz County announced the availability of $162,355 to local nonprofit organizations providing emergency food and shelter services to Santa Cruz County residents.
-“We are pleased to announce the availability of this funding to meet the ongoing housing and food insecurities in our county,” said Keisha Browder, CEO of United Way Santa Cruz County.
+(Santa Cruz, CA) United Way of Santa Cruz County Is pleased to announce the availability of this funding to meet the ongoing housing and food insecurities in our county of $152,455 to local nonprofit organizations providing emergency food and shelter services to Santa Cruz County residents.

 According to the Federal Emergency Management Agency’s website, “The Emergency Food and Shelter Program (EFSP) is a FEMA-funded program authorized by the McKinney-Vento Homeless Assistance Act of 1987.
-The program supplements and expands ongoing work of local nonprofit and governmental social service organizations to provide shelter, food and supportive services to individuals and families who are experience in, or at risk of experiencing, hunger and/or homeless.”
+The program supplements and expands ongoing work of local nonprofit and governmental social service organizations to provide shelter, food, and supportive services to individuals and families who are at risk of experiencing, hunger and/or homeless.”

-In addition, “The program also provides supplemental funding for humanitarian relief efforts by social service organizations for the purpose of providing shelter and supportive services to families and individuals encountered by the Department of Homeland Security (DHS).”
+In addition, “The program also provides supplemental funding for humanitarian relief efforts by social service organizations to provide shelter and supportive services to families and individuals encountered by the Department of Homeland Security (DHS).”

 New to the EFSP application includes applicants providing the organization’s Data Universal Number System (DUNS) unique identification number.
 The number tracks how federal funding is allocated.
 In addition to DUNS, nonprofit, faith-based organizations, and governmental social service organizations will need to submit the following documents as part of the application process: